-Brunswick Dock station was demolished with the rest of the Overhead
+Brunswick Dock station was demolished in the summer of 1957.

 To see the other